All Episodes

 And they've been clear.

-Maybe we need to call Zelinski.
+Maybe we need to call Zelensky.

-President was concerned rightly over what?
+President was concerned, rightly, over what?

-He was concerned over corruption and said so on the call.
+He's concerned over corruption and said so on the call.

 Never talked about aid, but he did talk about corruption.